hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-from-middleman-before-deploying.html.md

 ![Before uncss](assets/img/articles/portfolio-before-uncss.jpg)

+This article explains how to inject a CSS optimization step to your Middleman project.
+You'll gain the ability to build your site, remove unused CSS, minify the CSS, then deploy to a server&mdash;**all with a single command**.

 ## Why remove unused CSS?

 My craving stems from using the Bootstrap framework.
-It's a great package that I trust for client projects, and it makes ongoing maintenance easier when switching between those projects.
+It's a great package that I trust for client projects, and it makes ongoing maintenance and feature additions easier when switching between those projects.
 But Bootstrap is very robust, and I often don't need all of its components.

-This article explains how to inject a CSS optimization before a Middleman project is deployed.

 ## Integrating with Middleman

 Rather than mucking with my already-working build and deploy processes, I opted to use [gulp-uncss](https://github.com/ben-eb/gulp-uncss) for automatic removal of unused CSS.
-This introduces a node/npm dependency to my project and adds a gulp step to my deployment process, but the extra steps are circumvented with simple rake tasks.
+This introduces a node/npm dependency to my project and adds gulp to my workflow, but the complexity is circumvented with simple rake tasks.
 The benefits of setting this up are completely worth it to me.

-This guide will cover 4 basic steps, and you'll need to create 3 files.
+This guide will cover 4 basic steps; 1 and 2 add the uncss tool, then 3 and 4 integrate that into simplified deployments, if you want that.
 Click a link to jump to that section.

 1. [npm packages](#section-npm) - manages dependencies
-1. [gulp tasks](#section-gulp) - scans site and removes unused css
+1. [gulp tasks](#section-gulp) - scans site and removes unused CSS
 1. [middleman-deploy](#section-deploy) - deployments (optional)
 1. [Rake tasks](#section-rake) - brings it all together

 ---

-<a href="section-npm"></a>
+<a id="section-npm"></a>

 ### 1. npm packages

-If you **already have a package.json** with other packages, add the **devDependencies** items from the example below.

 If you **do not have a package.json**, run `npm init` (requires [nodejs](https://nodejs.org/download/)) in the **root directory** of your project.
 The walk-through will generate a package.json file, then you can add the **devDependencies** section from the example below.

+If you **already have a package.json** with other packages, add the **devDependencies** items from the example below.

 ```json
 {